joelstrohmeier/website/src/about.md

 </picture>

 <figcaption>
-Presenting at the Connect Marketing meet-up organised by Flex Digital, Runway East, Bristol 2023.
+Presenting at the Connect Marketing meet-up organised by Flex Digital.
+At Runway East, Bristol 2023.
 </figcaption>
 </figure>